Paul Bolster

 Paul Douglass Bolster (born February 6, 1944) is an American politician.
 He served as a Democratic member of the Georgia House of Representatives.

 Life and career

 Bolster was born in Hancock County, Maine, the son of Albert Douglass Bolster and Velma Johnson.
 He attended Eastern Baptist College, earning his bachelor's degree in history in 1966.
-He also attended the University of Mississippi, earning his master's degree in 1967, the University of Georgia, earning his doctorate degree in history in 1972 and Georgia State University, earning his law degree.
+He also attended the University of Mississippi, earning his master's degree in 1967, the University of Georgia, earning his doctorate degree in history in 1972 and Georgia State University, earning his juris doctor degree.

-Bolser served in the Georgia House of Representatives from 1975 to 1986.
+Bolster served in the Georgia House of Representatives from 1975 to 1986.
 After his service in the House, he worked at Clark College.
 He was a historian.